-10. Evaluate one or more studies investigating the formation of personal relationships.
+10. Evaluate one or more studies investigating the role of communication in personal relationships.

-The command term "evaluate" requires the candidate to make an appraisal of one or more studies regarding the formation of personal relationships by weighing up the strengths and limitations of the selected study or studies.
+The command term "evaluate" requires the candidate to make an appraisal of one or more studies regarding the role of communication in personal relationships by weighing up the strengths and limitations of the selected studies.
 Although a discussion of both strengths and limitations is required, it does not have to be evenly balanced to gain high marks.